Blog 78: What are the types of customer segmentation?

 For example,

-Interests: These are the things, such as sports, games, pets, and activities, that customers enjoy.
+Interests: These are things, such as sports, games, pets, and activities, that customers enjoy.
 We can direct our ads towards their areas of interest or collaborate with relevant institutions.

 For example,

-E-commerce activity: Identify the products they’ve purchased or the ones they’ve seen but are yet to purchase - abandoned carts etc.
+E-commerce activity: Identify products they’ve purchased or the ones they’ve seen but are yet to purchase - abandoned carts etc.

 For example,